Banff, Alberta: Geography

-It is surrounded by mountains, notably Mount Rundle, Sulphur Mountain, Mount Norquay, and Cascade Mountain.
-The town is above Bow Falls near the confluence of the Bow River and Spray River.
+The town is surrounded by mountains, notably Mount Rundle, Sulphur Mountain, Mount Norquay, and Cascade Mountain, and is situated above Bow Falls near the confluence of the Bow River and Spray River.
 Soils are calcareous and usually imperfectly to poorly drained in their natural state with textures from very fine sandy loam to silty clay loam.

 Climate

 Banff experiences a subarctic climate (Köppen climate classification Dfc) that borders on a humid continental climate (Köppen Dfb).

 Winter temperatures range from an average low of -13.5 C to an average high of -0.5 C. Summer temperatures in the warmest month are an average high of 22.5 C and an average low of 6.8 C. Snow has been recorded in all months of the year.
 The annual snowfall averages 183.8 cm.

 The highest temperature ever recorded was 37.8 C on June 29, 2021, during the 2021 Western North America heat wave.